 Category Proxy 1A2gvii ISPRA study about industrial machinery data elaborated at NUTS 3 level.
 1A3ai(i) Emissions deriving from international LTO, in the detail of Italian airports, elaborated by Eurocontrol to the aim of the estimation of emissions from aviation for Member Countries Inventories, then aggregated at NUTS 3 level.

-1A3aii(i) Emissions deriving from domestic LTO, in the detail of Italian airports, elaborated by Eurocontrol to the aim of the estimation of emissions from aviation for Member Countries Inventories, then aggregated at NUTS 3 level.
-1A3bi Ministry of Transport data about passenger cars fleet at NUTS 3 level, according to Copert classification; traffic flows and length of motorway sections as regards highway share.
+Category Proxy Emissions deriving from domestic LTO, in the detail of Italian airports, elaborated by Eurocontrol to 1A3aii(i) the aim of the estimation of emissions from aviation for Member Countries Inventories, then aggregated at NUTS 3 level.
+1A3bi Ministry of Transport data about passenger cars fleet at NUTS 3 level, according to Copert IASUI classification; traffic flows and length of motorway sections as regards highway share.
 Ministry of Transport data about light duty vehicles fleet at NUTS 3 level, according to Copert 1A3bii classification; Value added as regards urban and rural share; traffic flows and length of motorway sections as regards highway share.
 Ministry of Transport data about vehicles fleet at NUTS 3 level, according to Copert classification; 1A3biii Value added as regards urban and rural share for heavy duty vehicles; traffic flows and length of motorway sections as regards highway share.
-Ministry of Transport data about mopeds and motorcycles fleet at NUTS 3 level, according to 1A3biv Copert classification; traffic flows and length of motorway sections for motorcycles categories as regards highway share.
+Ministry of Transport data about mopeds and motorcycles fleet at NUTS 3 level, according to Copert 1A3biv classification; traffic flows and length of motorway sections for motorcycles categories as regards highway share.
 Same proxies as gasoline vehicles categories.
-Evaporative emissions are added to those due to 1A3bv combustion, for each vehicle category, according to Copert classification, for each driving cycle, 171357 therefore disaggregated at NUTS 3 level according to the criterion used for other road transport activities.
+Evaporative emissions are added to those due to 1A3bv combustion, for each vehicle category, according to Copert classification, for each driving cycle, IASSV therefore disaggregated at NUTS 3 level according to the criterion used for other road transport activities.
 Therefore emissions related to this activity are included in the other NFR classes.
 Same proxies as corresponding vehicles categories, according to Copert classification.
 Non exhaust emissions are added to those due to combustion, for each vehicle category, according to Copert 1A3bvi classification, for each driving cycle, therefore disaggregated at NUTS 3 level according to the criterion used for other road transport activities.
 Therefore emissions related to this activity are included in the other NFR classes.
-1A3c Ministry of Transport data about the length of non-electrified railway sections, relating to Italian State Railways Group and to the Regional and/or local railways network, elaborated at NUTS 3 level.
-Data elaborated at NUTS 3 level covering: Eurostat data about vessels, by type, in harbours; ships 1A3dii berths for: sailing boats, motorboats, watercrafts; simplified trajectories for cruise; inland waterways traffic is estimated by attributing a share to freight traffic (provinces of the Po basin) and a share to passenger traffic on the basis of Ministry of transport data about the number of boats for province.
-1A4bii Data at NUTS 3 level about mechanical means used, deriving from surveys on the structure and production of farms, performed by the Italian Institute of Statistics.
-1A4cii Data at NUTS 3 level about mechanical means used, deriving from surveys on the structure and - production of farms, performed by the Italian Institute of Statistics.
-1A4ciii Data, from Economic Observatory on the production structures of maritime fishing in Italy, about • fishing boats number and consumptions at NUTS 3 level.
-1A5b National Institute of Statistics data about resident population at NUTS 3 level have been used as proxy for military mobile activities.
+1A3c Ministry of Transport data about the length of non-electrified railway sections, relating to Italian 17.50 State Railways Group and to the Regional and/or local railways network, elaborated at NUTS 3 level.
+Data elaborated at NUTS 3 level covering: Eurostat data about vessels, by type, in harbours; ships 1A3dii berths for: sailing boats, motorboats, watercrafts; simplified trajectories for cruise; inland waterways ., traffic is estimated by attributing a share to freight traffic (provinces of the Po basin) and a share to passenger traffic on the basis of Ministry of transport data about the number of boats for province.
+1A4bii Data at NUTS 3 level about mechanical means used, deriving from surveys on the structure and 17(1011 production of farms, performed by the Italian Institute of Statistics.
+1A4cii Data at NUTS 3 level about mechanical means used, deriving from surveys on the structure and 17 (401) production of farms, performed by the Italian Institute of Statistics.
+1A4ciii Data, from Economic Observatory on the production structures of maritime fishing in Italy, about 17 (-1011) fishing boats number and consumptions at NUTS 3 level.
+1A5b National Institute of Statistics data about resident population at NUTS 3 level have been used as 17.50 proxy for military mobile activities.

-10.3 AGRICULTURE
+11.3 AGRICULTURE

-Proxy used for disaggregation of the agriculture sector are reported in the Table 10.4.
+Proxy used for disaggregation of the agriculture sector are reported in the Table 11.4.
+The methods used for gridding are reported below Table 11.1 and are the same for all inventory sectors.

-Table 10.4 Proxy for the disaggregation of agriculture sector
+Table 11.4 Proxy for the disaggregation of agriculture sector